 Scottish Book Trust believes that being a writer, poet, illustrator, storyteller, playwright, screenwriter or graphic novelist should be a sustainable profession that is open to everyone.
 This is why our programmes advocate for authors to be paid fairly for their work when they carry out events either in-person or online.

-The Live Literature fee is £175 per session.
+The Live Literature fee is £190 per session.
 We also pay VAT if it is claimed, as well as expenses within set guidelines.
+The Live Literature author fee increased to £190 in 2023, for any sessions funded after August 2023.

 The fee covers: